upenn/isc-ts-cc-cs-Jing-Projects/CS-GetMailboxReport/README.md

 # Get-CS-MailboxAIO
-CMDLET to general mailbox report depends on Date and Center name. report will be on current user's Desktop.
+CMDLET to general mailbox report depends on Date and Center name.
+Center Name is mandatory report will be on current user's Desktop.